xocp/ng-to-verilog/README.md

 ng-to-verilog is a Python module that enables conversion of [Nandgame](https://nandgame.com/) json exports into [Verilog](https://standards.ieee.org/ieee/1364/2051/).

 Run your favorite Nandgame creations on real or simulated hardware!
-Reify your totally inefficient ripply-carry adders onto an FPGA board!
+Reify your totally inefficient ripple-carry adders onto an FPGA board!
 Kickstart a career or life-long interest in digital logic from an accessible entry-point.

 ## Features